robzsk/serverless-plugin-graphiql/README.md

 ## Usage
-See `/example` directory to see how easily it's done!
+See `/example` directory for how easily it's done!

 **Steps**
 1. Create a lambda function named graphql that implements a graphql server
 2. Add `serverless-plugin-graphiql` to serverless plugins array
 3. Run `sls graphiql` command from root of serverless project
-4. Visit `localhost:8000/graphql` to view graphiql in browser
+4. Visit `localhost:8000/graphql` in your browser to use graphiql

 ## About
-- This plugin creates two endpoints:
+- This plugin creates two http endpoints:
 ```
 GET /graphql
 POST /graphql